 There are several external funding sources through various funding agencies (e.g. the EPSRC and STFC).
 Visit our Doctoral College site for more information.

 The group is currently accepting PhD applications.
-Please refer to our fees and funding site for further details.
+Take a look at our mathematics, fluids, meteorology and symmetry studentship.